lawrencelomax/dotfiles/README.md

 dotfiles
 ========

-Some Dotfiles that are cool
+Some Dotfiles that are cool.
+Don't want to have a bootstrap script, so instead each of these files can be ```source```'d per dotfile.